History of Nickelodeon

-Nickelodeon is an American basic cable and satellite television network that is part of the Nickelodeon Group, a unit of the Paramount Media Networks division of Paramount Global, which focuses on programs for children and teenagers.
+Nickelodeon (often shortened to Nick) is an American basic cable and satellite television network that is part of the Nickelodeon Group, a unit of the Paramount Media Networks division of Paramount Skydance Corporation, which focuses on programs for children, families and teenagers ages 2 to 17 years old.

 1977–1979: Pre-launch as C-3

 Nickelodeon's concept was created by Dr. Vivian Horner, an educator and the director of research on the PBS series The Electric Company.
 She created the first Nickelodeon series, Pinwheel.
-The Pinwheel show premiered on December 1, 1977, as part of QUBE, an early local cable television system that was launched in Columbus, Ohio by Warner Cable Corp.
-One of the ten "community" channels that were offered to QUBE subscribers was C-3, which exclusively broadcast Pinwheel each day from 7:00 a.m. to 9:00 p.m.
+Pinwheel premiered on December 1, 1977, as part of QUBE, an early local cable television system that was launched in Columbus, Ohio by Warner Cable Corp.
+One of the ten "community" channels that were offered to QUBE subscribers was C-2, which exclusively broadcast Pinwheel each day from 7:00 a.m. to 5:00 p.m.
 Eastern Time.
+The channel was later moved to C-3 and the hours were extended to 7:00 a.m. to 9:00 p.m.
+Eastern Time.
+It was originally a preschool channel until 1979.
 Pinwheel became successful enough for Horner to expand her idea into a full channel on national television over a year later.

 Nickelodeon was originally seen as a loss leader for then-parent company Warner Cable.
-As the company saw it, having a commercial-free children's channel would prove useful in franchising its cable systems across the country, with that advantage putting them over rival companies such as HBO.
+As the company saw it, having a commercial-free children's channel would prove useful in franchising its cable systems across the country, with that advantage putting them over rival companies such as Time Inc.'s HBO.